 Example 1 – Blindness to our own faults

 A major study carried out by researchers at Stanford University in 1979 explored the psychological dynamics of confirmation bias.
-The study was composed of undergraduate students who held opposing viewpoints on the topic of capital punishment, and who were asked with evaluating two fictitious studies on the topic.
+The study was composed of undergraduate students who held opposing viewpoints on the topic of capital punishment.
+Unbeknownst to them, the participants were asked to evaluate two fictitious studies on the topic.

-One of the false studies given to participants provided data in support of the argument that capital punishment deters crime, while the other supported the opposite view (that capital punishment had no appreciable effect on overall criminality in the population).
+One of the false studies provided data in support of the argument that capital punishment deters crime, while the alternative, opposing view (that capital punishment had no appreciable effect on overall criminality in the population).

 While both studies were entirely fabricated by the Stanford researchers, they were designed to present “equally compelling” objective statistics.
-The researchers discovered that responses to the studies broke down by participants’ pre-existing opinions:
+The researchers discovered that responses to the studies were heavily influenced by participants’ pre-existing opinions:

 - The participants who initially supported the deterrence argument in favor of capital punishment considered the anti-deterrence data unconvincing and thought the data in support of their position was credible;

 The “filter bubble effect” is an example of technology amplifying and facilitating our cognitive tendency toward confirmation bias.
-The term was coined by internet activist Eli Pariser to describe the intellectual isolation that can occur when websites use algorithms to predict the information a user would want to see, and then provide information to the user according to this prediction.7
+The term was coined by internet activist Eli Pariser to describe the intellectual isolation that can occur when websites use algorithms to predict and present information a user would want to see.7

-This means that as we use particular websites and content networks, those networks are more likely to serve us content that we prefer, while excluding content that our browsing patterns have shown run contrary to our preferences.
+This means that as we use particular websites and content networks, the more likely we are to encounter content that we prefer.
+At the same time, algorithms will exclude content that runs contrary to our preferences.
 We normally prefer content that confirms our beliefs because it requires less critical reflection.
-So, filter bubbles might favour information that confirms your existing options and exclude disconfirming evidence from your online experience.
+So, filter bubbles might favor information that confirms your existing options and exclude disconfirming evidence from your online experience.